DavidMStraub/davidmstraub.github.io/content/docs/cv.md

 # Curriculum Vitæ

 I'm a physicist with a background in high energy physics research and industry experience in data science, software engineering, battery modelling, systems engineering, and fusion energy.
-Starting in September 2025, I will be a Professor of Electrical and Computer Engineering at HM Hochschule München University of Applied Sciences in Munich, Germany.
+Since September 2025, I'm Professor of Electrical and Computer Engineering at HM Hochschule München University of Applied Sciences in Munich, Germany.

 ## Professional Experience